Binge eating is a condition that millions of Americans may have. Binge-eating typically involves recurrent episodes of out-of-control eating, with the

 Other therapies being tried include weight loss surgery (gastrointestinal surgery); exercise used alone or in combination with cognitive-behavioral therapy; and self-help.
 Self-help

 books, videos, and groups have helped some people to control their binge eating.
-Researchers are still trying to find the treatment that is the most helpful in controlling binge eating
+Finally, medication therapy, such as the use of antidepressants, may be helpful for some people. |

 Additional Information |

-or clinical social worker.
 For more

 information about binge eating, bulimia nervosa, and other eating and weight control issues, please visit the websites listed below and the glossary that follows.